Skip to main content

 Confirmation of Payee is a new layer of protection designed to safeguard Members from scams and mistaken payments by verifying the bank account details before a payment is made.

-When you make a payment to a new BSB and account number, Confirmation of Payee checks the details you enter against the name, BSB, and account number held by the recipient’s bank and provides a match outcome.
+When you make a payment to a new BSB and account number, or edit a saved payee's BSB and account number, Confirmation of Payee checks the details you enter against the name, BSB, and account number held by the recipient’s bank and provides a match outcome.
 This helps you make informed decisions about whether to proceed with the payment, check the details again, or choose not to proceed.

 As part of the introduction of Confirmation of Payee, we have updated our Privacy Policy and our Product Disclosure Statement Part 1 – Key Features and Terms and Conditions.